Head and Shoulder Patterns

 4. Professional entry

-PRICE drives down to the neckline and forms a tight range. enter when price breaks down from NECKLINE and place stop loss above the tight range.
+PRICE drives down to the neckline and forms a tight range. enter when the price breaks down from NECKLINE and place stop loss above the tight range.

 The tight range at neckline break out